neksa/mutagene/docs/rank_doc.rst

                      mutability that is defined by the local DNA context of the mutated nucleotide qvalue               Bscore corrected for multiple testing with Benjamini-Hochberg FDR method label                Prediction of cancer drivers, Potential drivers, and Passengers is based on the thresholds established for the Bscore optimized using this benchmark datasets.
+This is a rather arbitrary threshold.
 ===================  =======================================================================================================

 -----------